 What is DMT?

 - DMT, or N,N-dimethyltryptamine, is a hallucinogenic chemical found naturally in the human brain and many plants.
-It is the main ingredient in Ayahuasca, the South American shamanic brew used for centuries by indigenous cultures for spiritual divination and religious ritual.
+It is the main ingredient in ayahuasca, the traditional South American brew used for centuries by indigenous cultures for cultural, spiritual, and medical purposes.

 How is DMT used?

 - In ayahuasca, a plant containing DMT is boiled together with a second plant containing a monoamine oxidase inhibitor (MAOI) such as harmaline, and the brew is consumed orally.
 The MAO prevents the stomach from breaking down the DMT, allowing it to enter the brain.

 - Ayahuasca is almost always consumed ritualistically in a group, with a trained guide or “shaman” who prepares and administers the brew.

 - Because ayahuasca contains an MAOI, it is important to discontinue all medications for at least two weeks prior to using.

 - Effects from ayahuasca are felt within 20 to 60 minutes and last 5-10 hours.
 Lingering after effects can last many hours longer.